ray-project/deltacat/README.md

 The [Schema](deltacat/docs/schema/README.md) documentation provides a more comprehensive overview of DeltaCAT's schema management APIs, supported data types, file formats, and data consistency guarantees.

-### Catalog Documentation

-The [Catalog](deltacat/docs/catalog/README.md) documentation provides a more comprehensive overview of DeltaCAT's catalog management APIs, including how to create, read, write, and manage catalogs.

-### Compute Documentation

-The [Schema](deltacat/docs/schema/README.md) documentation provides a comprehensive guide to DeltaCAT's schema management APIs, including how to create, read, write, and manage schemas.

 ### Examples

 The [DeltaCAT Examples](deltacat/examples/) show how to build more advanced application like external data source indexers and custom dataset compactors.
 They also demonstrate some experimental Apache Iceberg and Beam integrations.